 "If it's a reactor emergency you're worried about, don't eject the crew in pods, EJECT THE REACTOR!

 "Actually, I realize perfectly well the purpose of life pods: it lets sf writers tell lifeboat stories in space."

 - When Volkswagen's New Beetle first appeared, with its compact, rounded, mildly Science Fiction-y shape, it was advertised with billboards that called it an "Escape Pod."

 - The Star Wars Customizable Card Game reveals that Grand Moff Tarkin doesn't like it when Imperial officers use escape pods to escape (something he considers an act of cowardice), to put it nicely.
 This is based on Tarkin's statement during the Battle of Yavin in Star Wars Episode IV: A New Hope.

 Imperial officer: We've analyzed their attack, sir, and there is a danger.
 Should I have your ship standing by?

 Grand Moff Tarkin: Evacuate?
 In our moment of triumph?
 I think you overestimate their chances!

-- WALL•E had a scene featuring an escape pod that, for some inexplicable reason, had its own Self-Destruct Mechanism.
+- WALL•E has a scene featuring an escape pod that, for some inexplicable reason, had its own Self-Destruct Mechanism.
 The film's post-scriptum animation shows that (potentially explosive!) escape pods can also be used as makeshift shelters, and an escape pod plays a role in the related short BURN-E.

 - Ralph inadvertently uses one in Wreck-It Ralph just after he receives the Medal of Heroes.
 Also possesses an ejector seat which works AFTER crashing.
 Can also be reused as a means of transport.

-- The 1993 movie Lifepod was essentially the Alfred Hitchcock movie Lifeboat Recycled IN SPACE!.
+- The 1993 movie Lifepod was essentially the Alfred Hitchcock movie Lifeboat Recycled In Space.